anggrayudi/android-hidden-api/README.md

 ## Limitation

-Currently, there's no limitation.
-Previous limitation was fixed for Android 6.0.
-See [issue #9][2].
+Currently, Android Hidden API doesn't support for API 24.
+We are waiting the final version of Android N.

 ## License